History of the Internet: NIC, InterNIC, IANA, and ICANN

 The IANA function was originally performed by USC Information Sciences Institute (ISI), and it delegated portions of this responsibility with respect to numeric network and autonomous system identifiers to the Network Information Center (NIC) at Stanford Research Institute (SRI International) in Menlo Park, California.
-ISI's Jonathan Postel managed the IANA, served as RFC Editor and performed other key roles until his premature death in 1998.
+ISI's Jonathan Postel managed the IANA, served as RFC Editor and performed other key roles until his death in 1998.

 As the early ARPANET grew, hosts were referred to by names, and a HOSTS.TXT file would be distributed from SRI International to each host on the network.
 As the network grew, this became cumbersome.
 A technical solution came in the form of the Domain Name System, created by ISI's Paul Mockapetris in 1983.
 The Defense Data Network—Network Information Center (DDN-NIC) at SRI handled all registration services, including the top-level domains (TLDs) of .mil, .gov, .edu, .org, .net, .com and .us, root nameserver administration and Internet number assignments under a United States Department of Defense contract.
 In 1991, the Defense Information Systems Agency (DISA) awarded the administration and maintenance of DDN-NIC (managed by SRI up until this point) to Government Systems, Inc., who subcontracted it to the small private-sector Network Solutions, Inc.

 The increasing cultural diversity of the Internet also posed administrative challenges for centralized management of the IP addresses.
 In October 1992, the Internet Engineering Task Force (IETF) published RFC 1366, which described the "growth of the Internet and its increasing globalization" and set out the basis for an evolution of the IP registry process, based on a regionally distributed registry model.
 This document stressed the need for a single Internet number registry to exist in each geographical region of the world (which would be of "continental dimensions").
 Registries would be "unbiased and widely recognized by network providers and subscribers" within their region.

 The RIPE Network Coordination Centre (RIPE NCC) was established as the first RIR in May 1992.
 The second RIR, the Asia Pacific Network Information Centre (APNIC), was established in Tokyo in 1993, as a pilot project of the Asia Pacific Networking Group.